Mass shootings intensify reform efforts at grassroots level

 Advance Peace's programs rely on mentors who are knowledgeable about their communities and often have been involved in and imprisoned for gun crimes.
 Their personal histories give them credibility with the people most likely to be involved in gun violence.
 But it also means that local governments can be reluctant to fund their employment.

-“That’s where I think philanthropy can step in and provide that kind of support,” Coburn said.
+“That’s where I think philanthropy can step in and provide that kind of support,” Corburn said.

 A decade ago, the Joyce Foundation launched a funding collaborative, the Fund for a Safer Future, which pools resources for reducing gun violence.
 Scott Moyer, president of the Jacob & Valeria Langeloth Foundation and member of the fund's executive committee, says it allows foundations or large donors who are interested but don't have close connections or a deep understanding of gun violence to make an impact.